Oxsoralen Side Effects

 Generic Name: methoxsalen topical

-Note: This page contains side effects data for the generic drug methoxsalen topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Oxsoralen.
+Note: This document contains side effect information about methoxsalen topical.
+Some of the dosage forms listed on this page may not apply to the brand name Oxsoralen.

 For the Consumer